frog2am/test/README.md

 # 💡 How To Apply

-- HTML example using CDN.
+- HTML apply example using CDN.

 ```html
 <!-- example.html -->